open-telemetry/opentelemetry-specification/specification/telemetry-stability.md

 restrictions.
 The produced telemetry MAY specify a Schema URL if the telemetry data conforms to a particular Schema.

-Unstable instrumentations authored by OpenTelemetry MAY produce telemetry that is not described by OpenTelemetry semantic conventions.
+Unstable instrumentations authored by OpenTelemetry MAY produce additional telemetry that is not described by OpenTelemetry semantic conventions.

 TODO: decide if it is necessary to indicate on the wire if the produced telemetry is coming from an unstable instrumentation.